+The aim of this chapter is to reduce the question of inclusion to a question of intersection.
+The adjustment lemma (Lemma~\ref{lem:adjustment}) shows a close connection between $LU$-regions and $\lu$-simulation in one direction: that is, if $v' \in \erlu{v}$ then we can find a valuation $v_1'$ in the neighborhood of $v'$ such that $v \lu v_1'$.
+We show below a connection in the other direction too.

-\begin{lemma} Let $v,v'$ be valuations such that $v \lu v'$.
-Then, $v' \in \rlu(v)$. \end{lemma} \begin{proof} It is not difficult to see from the definition of $\lu$ that both $v$ and $v'$ satisfy the same LU-guards.
-It remains to show the second property for $v'$ to be in $\rlu(v)$.
+\begin{lemma} Let $v,v'$ be valuations.
+If $v \lu v'$, then $v' \in \erlu{v}$. \end{lemma} \begin{proof} It is not difficult to see from the definition of $\lu$ (Definition~\ref{def:lu-preorder}) that both $v$ and $v'$ satisfy the same LU-guards.
+It remains to show the second property for $v'$ to be in $\erlu{v}$.

-Let $x, y$ be clocks such that $\intpart{v(x)} = \intpart{v'(x)}$ and $v(x) \le U_x$, $v(y) \le L_y$.
-Suppose $\fracpart{v(x)} \lleq \fracpart{v(y)}$, for $\lleq$ being either $<$ or $=$.
-As $v \lu v'$, if $v'(x) > v(x)$, we need $v(x) > U_x$ which is not true.
-Hence we can conclude that $v'(x) \le v(x)$.
-Similarly, for $y$, one can conclude that $v'(y) \ge v(y)$.
-As the integer parts are the same in $v$ and $v'$, we get $\fracpart{v'(x)} < \fracpart{v'(y)}$ or $\fracpart{v'(x)} \le \fracpart{v'(y)}$ depending on whether $\lleq$ is $<$ or $=$. \end{proof}
+Let $x, y$ be clocks such that $\intpart{v_x} = \intpart{v'_x}$, $\intpart{v_y} = \intpart{v'_y}$, and $v_x \le U_x$, $v_y \le L_y$.
+Suppose $\fracpart{v_x} \lleq \fracpart{v_y}$, for $\lleq$ being either $<$ or $=$.
+As $v \lu v'$, if $v'_x > v_x$, we need $v_x > U_x$ which is not true.
+Hence we can conclude that $v'_x \le v_x$.
+Similarly, for $y$, one can conclude that $v'_y \ge v_y$.
+As the integer parts are the same in $v$ and $v'$, we get $\fracpart{v'_x} < \fracpart{v'_y}$ or $\fracpart{v'_x} \le \fracpart{v'_y}$ depending on whether $\lleq$ is $<$ or $=$. \end{proof}